leftees/battleship/README.md

 ## End of the game

-* Game ends when you destory all the enemie ships
+* Game ends when you destory all the enemy's ships

 * Game ends when you type command 'Q'